himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 ## Can Fusion do per-character text animations like After Effects?

-Yes, but not as flexible.
+Yes, but it's not as flexible.
 The follower modifier allows you to animate each character in a delayed way.
 Watch this tutorial to learn more about it.

 - [A Beginner's Guide to Kinetic Typography in Fusion - The Follower Modifier 3/9](https://youtu.be/Ho2c97XiTD0)